SRS Logo The Signalling Record Society

 We have to Move this Summer!

 And so does our immediate landlord, The London & North Western Society!
 We have shared the premises with them at Kenilworth for some time now but the premises have changed hands and the new owners have given NOTICE to QUIT to both societies.
-We both have to be out no later than 2nd September 2025.
+We both had to be out no later than 2nd September 2025.

 The working and sharing relationship with The London & North Western Society has been to the benefit and advantage of members of both societies.
 There is a desire on both sides to continue with the arrangement and move to fresh premises that can accommodate both societies jointly.